Martin-Weiss/terraform-cfl/attendee.md

 Hint: in case you do not want to do this - use the image https://download.opensuse.org/repositories/home:/mweiss2:/branches:/SUSE:/Templates:/Images:/SLE-15-SP5/images/SLES15-SP5-Minimal-VM.x86_64-Cloud-Build5.2.qcow2

 -----------------------
-cd 9a-user-infra
+`cd 9a-user-infra`
 -----------------------

-cp -av terraform.tfvars.example terraform.tfvars
+`cp -av terraform.tfvars.example terraform.tfvars`

-vi terraform.tfvars
+`vi terraform.tfvars`
 - adjust rancher_api_url
 - adjust namespace (should be identical to your user)
 - adjust rancher_bearer_token
 - adjust image name (should be identical to your user)

-terraform init
+`terraform init`
-terraform plan
+`terraform plan`
-terraform apply
+`terraform apply`

 -----------------------
-cd ../9b-user-downstream-cluster
+`cd ../9b-user-downstream-cluster`
 -----------------------
 WORKAROUND FOR PROXY PROBLEM in the lab:
-- copy the harvester-kubeconfig from the instructur to ../harvester-kubeconfig!!
+- copy the harvester-kubeconfig from the instructur to `../harvester-kubeconfig`!!

-cp -av terraform.tfvars.example terraform.tfvars
+`cp -av terraform.tfvars.example terraform.tfvars`

-vi terraform.tfvars
+`vi terraform.tfvars`
 - adjust rancher_api_url
 - adjust rancher_bearer_token
 - adjust namespace (should be identical to your user)